 Sound Hike: Hear and identify all sounds heard along the way.

 Homes Hike: Look for nature’s homes, like nests, holes, spider webs (but make sure not to disturb them!).

 Shadow Walk: Walk only in the shadows.
 This may require some jumping!

 Fit on a Penny: Bring a penny for each girl.
 During the hike, find a spot to stop and give each girl a penny.
 Give them 5-10 minutes to find as many things as possible that will fit on the penny.
 Have each girl share what she finds.

 Sketching or Drawing: Bring notebooks or paper and pencils/crayons.
 Have each girl find a comfortable spot along or just off the trail and draw what she sees – close up and scenery can be equally beautiful, so let each girl choose what she wants to draw!

 Phenology: Phenology is the study of plant and animal cycles throughout the seasons.
-If you come to camp multiple times per year (although you can still do this just once!), find a special place in camp, and have each girl choose her own special spot within that space.
+If you come to camp multiple times per year (although you can still do this just once!), find a special place at camp, and have each girl choose her own special spot within that space.
 This could be the base of a tree, next to a big rock, on a log, etc. Bring notebooks or paper and pencils/crayons.
-Have each girl spend several minutes observing and writing down (or draw is she would prefer!) what she sees/hears/smells/feels of the nature around her.
+Have each girl spend several minutes observing and writing down (or draw if she would prefer!) what she sees/hears/smells/feels from the nature around her.
 If you come back multiple times per year, return to the same special place and do the observations again.
 Compare observations each time.